pollfish/docs/android/google-play.md

 ## Migration guide

-In this guide you can see the changes on the Pollfish public interface from previous Android SDK versions
+In this guide you can see the changes on the Pollfish public interface from previous Android SDK versions (prior v6)

 <br/>